 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-115 16.04.099), QE II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+115 16.04.099), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Once on the ice, the men faced additional dangers.
 Carrying little food, no shelter, and dressed in clothing ill-suited for sudden squalls, the sealers might spend up to 12 consecutive hours on the ice.
 Because their ships could only maneuver a limited distance into the ice fields, the men often had to walk for miles before reaching any seals.
 If the unpredictable North Atlantic weather worsened, the men would have to turn back and fight their way through blinding snow and fierce winds, guided to safety by the sound of their ship’s whistle.